microsoft/vscode-docs/docs/extensions/language-support.md

 >**Advanced**
 >
 >You should always return the smallest possible text edits that result in the source code being formatted.
-This is crucial to ensure that markers such as diagnostic results etc. are adjusted corrected and are not being lost.
+This is crucial to ensure that markers such as diagnostic results are adjusted corrected and are not lost.

 ## Incrementally Format Code as the User Types

-Provide users with support for formatting text as they type.
+Provide the user with support for formatting text as they type.

 **Note**: The user [setting](/docs/customization/userandworkspace.md) `editor.formatOnType` controls whether source code gets formatted or not as the user types.